redspider/statin/README.md

 Or that could be a copy into your Dropbox folder or whatever.

+To avoid having to run build.py every time you make a change, use the --monitor switch and it'll watch and autobuild.

-## Excellent base to start from
+### Excellent base to start from

 By virtue of cloning, you get this site, which is based on Bootstrap and has the Less files etc all ready to roll.
 In addition, this site is set up so you've got a set of example articles and you can see how that all works.
 Just get in there, modify a couple of files and it's all you.

-## Decent looking
+### Decent looking

 It's bootstrap, but it's not just bootstrap, the example pages all aim to look fairly good out of the box without being complex so that you can easily stamp your own style on 'em.

-## Support for rendering complex templates, straight HTML and simple Markdown files
+### Support for rendering complex templates, straight HTML and simple Markdown files

 Sometimes you need to do complicated stuff, maybe you wanna render an index of your blog posts or automatically build a menu or gallery based on the contents of a directory.
 For that stuff you can write .jinja2 templates.